Choose the way you want to print : spot color or CMYKOGV

 Results can also be adapted for specific illumination levels that affect how we perceive colour.
 Operators can also choose the criteria for measuring colour from the common Delta E based on L*a*b* 1976, Delta E 2000, LCH, and CMC, among others.

 The second strategy for achieving colour targets is by using three additional colours (orange, violet, green) plus CMYK for an “Expanded Gamut.”
 The software guides the user to choose the colours in specific proportions.
 Ultimately, Expanded Gamut is about variation of dot size and distribution.
-The common software tool for Expanded Gamut printing is Esko Equinox.
+Common software tools for Expanded Gamut printing are Esko Equinox and OpenColor from GMG.
 It converts the colour into a maximum of three colours in a four to seven-colour printing process.

-Equinox Colour Software converts spot colours in the packaging artwork into standard colours, or adds one, two or three fixed colours to the colour palette.
+These software convert spot colours in the packaging artwork into standard colours, or adds one, two or three fixed colours to the colour palette.
 This combination covers the majority of PANTONE® Colours.
-It uses Esko’s proprietary colour profiles and colour algorithms to calculate the colours.
-The software allows the operator to accurately see the colour builds with the expected Delta E result, so the best option can be chosen.
+It uses colour profiles and colour algorithms to calculate the colours.
+Thes softwares allow the operator to accurately see the colour builds with the expected Delta E result, so the best option can be chosen.